 - Stakeholder management: You need to be able to translate very technical terminology to non-digital stakeholders

 - Budget management: You need to be able to provide cost estimates and quotations, as well as delegate big budgets for projects

-- Resource management: You need to identify and appoint the correct resource and brief them as and when projects come in
+- Resource management: You need to identify and appoint the correct resource and brief them as and when projects comes in

 - Manage the client relationship from approval to launch by conducting regular calls, monitoring and escalating project risks, soliciting client feedback, making modifications to deliverables and processes, and partnering with the client relationship manager to ensure client satisfaction

-- Develop detailed programme plans for project delivery, communicate and track project milestones and monitor progress for all team members against plan.
+- Develop detailed project plans for project delivery, communicate and track project milestones and monitor progress for all team members against plan.

-- Lead and/or facilitate the presentation of deliverables to clients (creative concepts, site organisation, requirements, plans, etc.)
+- Lead and/or facilitate the presentation of deliverables to clients (creative concepts, site organization, requirements, plans, etc.)

 - Ensure that all projects meet accepted best practices in usability and Web site design and support agency developed branding and strategic initiatives

 - Create project communications plans, prepare status reports and conduct internal and external status meetings regularly as necessary to ensure effective issue resolution and quality project delivery.

 - Attend (and in some cases lead) workshops and other discovery sessions to develop business requirements for projects.
 Communicate those requirements to the delivery team and ensure that solutions meet those requirements.

 Our Glasgow HQ is based right in the heart of the city, on Glasgow’s bustling Buchanan Street, with an open-plan, friendly, atmosphere.

 We’ve been around since 1996 and our staff retention is strong, we even have a number of Dogs who’ve been here since day one; and we’re focused on ensuring the best talent available bring their skills to Dog.